-Cost Allocation Approach - Under OMB Circular A-87, there is no universal rule for classifying certain costs as either direct or indirect under every accounting system.
+Cost Allocation Approach - Under 2 CFR Part 200.412, there is no universal rule for classifying certain costs as either direct or indirect under every accounting system.
 A cost may be direct with respect to some specific service or function, but indirect with respect to the Federal award or other final cost objective.
 Therefore, it is essential that each item of cost be treated consistently in like circumstances, either as a direct or an indirect cost.
 Consistent with OMB Circular A-87 cost principles, HACSB has identified all of its direct costs and segregated all its costs into pools, as either a direct or an indirect cost pool.

-Direct Costs - OMB "Omni Circular" defines direct costs as follows: Direct costs are those that can be identified specifically with a particular final cost objective.
+Direct Costs - 2 CFR Part 200.413(a) defines direct costs as follows: Direct costs are those that can be identified specifically with a particular final cost objective.
 HACSB's direct costs include, but are not limited to: